 As I said at the beginning of this post, I think a handmade ring would make a dandy gift for someone.
 The gift of a class is also especially nice.
-Blind Pig reader, Keith Jones, will be teaching a Beginning Storytelling class at the folk school in February-go here to learn more about it.
-And I can't leave you without suggesting one more gift or two-Chitter has turned out some amazing creations in the last week.
-There's this and then there's this-so pretty!
-Ok I said two but look at this one too-I don't know how she wraps the wire like that!
+You can follow this link to check out all the classes offered by the John C. Campbell Folk School.
+And I can't leave you without suggesting one more gift or two-Chitter's Stamey Creek Creations Etsy Shop has some amazing creations in it-go here to check them out.

 crocheted dishtowels.
 She's also got:

 some of those chunky necklaces that are so popular right now.
 Look at that clasp-that's what I like.
 It's pretty but mainly-it's oh so easy to put on!
 Chitter uses a similar clasp on a lot of her jewelry and I love how easy the clasps are to hook.

 She's also been doing some very intricate macrame-beading-metal work.
 This necklace is a work of art and I especially love the little owl.
 Reminds me of these little birdie earrings she did-love them too.